emqx/blog/en/202004/message-retention-and-message-expiration-interval-of-emqx-mqtt5-broker.md

 If the message expiration interval is set for A PUBLISH packet, the messages have expired, and the server has not started delivering the message to the matching subscribers, the server must delete the message.

-## Retained messages of the EMQ X
+## Retained messages of the EMQX

-The message retention function of [EMQ X MQTT Broker](https://www.emqx.com/en) is implemented by the `emqx_retainer` plugin, which is enabled by default.
-By modifying the configuration of the` emqx_retainer` plugin, you can adjust the EMQ X Broker's retention message Location, restrict the number of retained messages and maximum payload length, and adjust the expiration time of retained messages.
+The message retention function of [EMQX MQTT Broker](https://www.emqx.com/en) is implemented by the `emqx_retainer` plugin, which is enabled by default.
+By modifying the configuration of the` emqx_retainer` plugin, you can adjust the EMQX Broker's retention message Location, restrict the number of retained messages and maximum payload length, and adjust the expiration time of retained messages.

 `emqx_retainer` is enabled by default，and configuration path of the plugin is `etc/plugins/emqx_retainer.conf`

 + retainer.storage_type

-  In terms of storage location of retained messages, EMQ X Broker can choose to store retained messages only in memory, only in hard disk, or both in memory and hard disk, which can be flexibly determined by the user's business characteristics.
+  In terms of storage location of retained messages, EMQX Broker can choose to store retained messages only in memory, only in hard disk, or both in memory and hard disk, which can be flexibly determined by the user's business characteristics.

   For example, users who want to collect meter readings may decide to use QoS Level 1 messages because it is unacceptable for them if data is lost during transmission on the network.
 However, they may think the data of client and server can be stored in memory (volatile memory ).
 That is because the power supply system is very reliable, there is not much risk of data loss.